Customer marketing – a powerful case study that will convince you to do more

 Are you guilty of putting most of your marketing efforts into finding new customers?
-Here’s why you need to stop that now and change your focus.
+Here’s why you need to stop that now and change your focus to customer marketing.

 I’m throwing down a challenge to all business owners.